Babacar Sarr

-Babacar Sarr (born 15 February 1991) is a Senegalese former professional footballer, who is most known for the two separate rape accusations he has against him from two different women in Norway, for which he is wanted by Interpol due to the lack of presence in the trials.
+Babacar Sar (born 15 February 1991) is a Senegalese former professional footballer, who is most known for the two separate rape accusations he has against him from two different women in Norway, for which he is wanted by Interpol due to the lack of presence in the trials.

 Career

 Sarr started his professional career at Icelandic team Selfoss, before being loaned out to French side CA Bastia in 2012.

 In December 2012, Sarr signed a four-year contract with Norwegian club Start.
 He made his debut on 17 March 2013 against Hønefoss, helping his team to a 3–2 win.

 On 13 July 2014, Sarr signed for Norwegian side Sogndal, playing there for two seasons before signing for Molde.
 He was released from his contract with Molde by mutual consent on 18 January 2019.

 On 5 February 2019, Sarr signed for Yenisey Krasnoyarsk.
 On 3 March 2019, in his Yenisey debut, he scored a late equalizer in a 1–1 game against FC Rostov.
 Following Yenisey's relegation from the Russian Premier League at the end of the 2018–19 season, Sarr was released by the club.

 Just hours after Norwegian police declared him internationally wanted, Damac of the Saudi Professional League announced his signature on 11 June 2019.